 Musings on Herbalism, Aromatherapy & Chinese Medicine

-Author: Jessica Baker
+Author: The Herb Walk with Jessica Baker

 Jessica Baker is an acupuncturist, herbalist, aromatherapist and educator.
 Her passion for sharing the messages of the plants is reflected in her private practice and her classes on aromatherapy, herbalism, and Chinese medicine.
 As a continuing education provider, she teaches at several herbal symposia and acupuncture conferences throughout the U.S. Jessica teaches at The Colorado School of Clinical Herbalism and is an Assistant Supervising Practitioner at the Colorado School of Traditional Chinese Medicine.
 Jessica is a professional member of the American Herbalists Guild and the Colorado chapter of the American Herbalists Guild.
 She is on the faculty of the Holistic Cannabis Academy and is a Cornerstone Business Leader at Women Grow.

 In the last month we have had Denver decriminalize psilocybin and Oakland decriminalized a slew of entheogens including psilocybin, ayahuasca and ibogaine.

 This is a win for freedom of choice of medicine!
 I can only hope our minds and hearts are expanded with the reverent use of these ancient substances.
 It is apparent that we have a serious mental health crisis in our country.
 May the gifts of the earth prove to be the remedy we all need.